archilight/torchlight-azure/README.md

 ![torchlight-azure](https://raw.githubusercontent.com/archilight/torchlight-azure/master/Images/torchlight-azure-view.JPG)

-# Archi Word Document Generator Plug-in
+# Archi Azure Diagrams Plug-in

 ## What is this?
 This is an extension to Archi that enables creation of Azure Technology Views within Archi Archimate application.
 It is work in progress.